-When you are starting your bullet journal for the first time, you might be overwhelmed and confused by all the symbols and icons used in daily logs.
+When you are starting your bullet journal for the first time, you might be overwhelmed and confused by all the symbols, signifiers, and icons used in your daily logs.
 There are boxes, arrows, lines, dots, circles, stars, exclamation marks, envelopes, light bulbs…. what do they all mean?
 How should you use them in your bullet journal?
-I’m going to show you not only how to pick the icons that work best for you, but also how to keep them straight with the help of a bullet journal key.
+I’m going to show you not only how to pick the icons that work best for you, but also how to keep them straight with the help of a simple bullet journal key.
 Ready?
 Let’s go!

 The best advice I have for you is this: keep it simple, sweetheart!
-You don’t need a ton of different icons because you can really boil it down into only a few basic ones.
-When I first began my bullet journal a few years ago, I thought I needed specific symbols for specific tasks: send email icons, make call icons, research icons, purchase icons….
-I discovered pretty quickly that I didn’t care.
-When you’re rapid logging, you don’t have time to draw out a little icon for every little task.
+You don’t need a ton of different bullet journal key symbols because you can really boil it down into only a few basic ones.
+When I first began my bullet journal a few years ago, I thought I needed specific symbols for every specific task: send email icons, make call icons, research icons, purchase icons, etc… But, I discovered pretty quickly that I didn’t care, and they were unnecessary.
+When you’re rapid logging, you don’t have time to draw out a little icon for every small task.
 You can successfully plan and organize with only the basics.
-Here’s what I used on a daily basis!

 #2 Personalize to Your Taste

-Of course, you don’t have to use this exact bullet journal key for your planner.
+Of course, you don’t have to use my exact bujo key for your planner.
 Mix it up if you like!
+Use different colours!
 I know some people don’t like drawing out the boxes for tasks, so they do a dot instead.
 When the task is complete, they put a big X through it.
 I feel more accomplished when I fill in a box, but that’s just my preference.
 You might prefer an arrow instead of a bullet for a note, or an exclamation mark instead of a star for importance.
-Do whatever feels right for you!

-Put it All in a Bullet Journal Key
+#3 Put it All in a Bullet Journal Key

 If you keep your icons simple, you likely won’t need to keep a bullet journal key.
 But it is nice to have a key for a few reasons.

 I just used my Dr. Ph.
 Martin’s Hydrus watercolors and Pentel Aquash Water Brush Pens to apply fat drops of color at the top, and I tilted the journal and let them roll to the bottom.
 It’s super easy if you want to try it!
 Just go slow and have a few paper towels on hand to clean up any stray droplets.
-It also helps if you use a pen that won’t bleed when it gets wet for the icons.
-I’d recommend Pigma Microns for exactly that reason.
+It also helps if you use a black pen that won’t bleed when it gets wet for the icons.
+I’d recommend Pigma Microns for precisely that reason.
 They’re superb with watercolors, and they’re great for just about anything else, too!